MJbae/refactoring-with-codes/README.md

 > IN THE MIDDLE OF PROGRESS
 - This summary provides a concise overview of the key concepts and principles presented in the book, focusing on the art of refactoring code to improve its design and maintainability.
 - With the inclusion of qualified code examples, you'll gain a deeper understanding of how to improve the readability and maintainability of your codebase.
-- The structure of summary is inspired by [HugoMatilla](https://github.com/HugoMatilla/Refactoring-Summary)
+- The structure of this summary draws inspiration from [Hugo Matilla's work.](https://github.com/HugoMatilla/Refactoring-Summary)

 # TABLE OF CONTENT
 - [A. BAD SMELLS IN CODE](#a-bad-smells-in-code)